Become a champion of your local waterways and organise a paddle cleanup.

-- Let your local MP know what you’ve been up to, or better still, invite them to join you!
+- Let your local MP know what you’ve been up to, or better still, invite them to join you.

 The toolkit also includes a Paddle Cleanup poster to help you promote your event.
-We have also added a sample press release and media advisory so you can tell others about the good work you have done.

-After you’ve done your cleanup, don’t forget to:
+After your cleanup, don’t forget to:

-- Empty out your recyclables into those items that can be recycled, and those that have to go to landfill.
+- Empty out your recyclables into those items that can be recycled and those that have to go to landfill.

 - Tell us about your cleanup and upload your photos

-Why do we want to know about your cleanup?
-We want to build a bigger picture of the pollution problem that water users are facing.
+It will help build a bigger picture of the pollution problem that water users are facing.

-We need this information so we can paint an accurate picture about the nationwide issue but also shout about all the fantastic work paddlers are doing for the environment.
+It is great to shout about all the fantastic work paddlers are doing for the environment.